chadgeary/cloudblock/gcp/README.md

 # Install the google cloud sdk package
 sudo apt-get update && sudo apt-get -y install google-cloud-sdk

-# Authenticate
+# Authenticate - copy link to browser, auth, and paste response.
+If prompted for a project, create new with name: default
 gcloud init

 # Note the billing ID for the vars file
 gcloud beta billing accounts list | grep True

-# Note the gcp user for the vars file
+# Note the gcp user (account) for the vars file
 gcloud auth list
 ```